 A public performance is one that occurs "in a place open to the public or at any place where a substantial number of persons outside of a normal circle of a family and its social acquaintances is gathered."
 A public performance also occurs when the performance is transmitted by means of any device or process (for example, via broadcast, telephone wire, or other means) to the public.
 In order to perform a copyrighted work publicly, the user must obtain performance rights from the copyright owner or his representative.

-A record label (or record company) makes, distributes and markets sound recordings (CDs, MP3s, etc.) Record labels obtain from music publishers the right to record and distribute songs and in turn pay license fees for the recordings.
+A record label (or record company) makes, distributes and markets sound recordings (CDs, digital files, vinyl records, etc.).
+Record labels obtain from music publishers the right to record and distribute songs and in turn pay license fees for the recordings.

-A sound recording refers to the copyright in a recording as distinguished from the copyright in a song.
-The copyright in the song encompasses the words and music and is owned by the songwriter(s) or music publisher(s).
-The sound recording is the result of recording music, words or other sounds onto a CD, MP3, vinyl record, etc. The copyright encompasses what you hear: the artist singing, the musicians playing, the entire production).
+A sound recording refers to the copyright in a recording of music, words or other sounds onto a material object like a CD, digital file, vinyl record, etc. The copyright encompasses what you hear: the artist singing, the musicians playing, the entire production.
 The sound recording copyright is owned by the owner of the master recording, typically a record label.
-The copyright in the musical work itself is owned by the music publisher, which grants the record label a "mechanical" license to record and distribute the song as part of the record.
+By contrast, the copyright in the song or composition (encompassing the words and music) that are embodied in a sound recording is owned by the songwriter(s) or music publisher(s) who grants the record label a "mechanical" license to record and distribute the song as part of the sound recording.